yskooo/yskooo/README.md

 - ⚡ I love working on building responsive landing pages.

-- 🌱 I’m have a profound interest on full stack software development, machine learning, and blockchain!
+- 🌱 I’m have a profound interest on full stack software development, machine learning, cybersecurity, and blockchain!

 - 👯 I’m looking to collaborate on people that are constantly seeking for improvements and growth!